datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

-services rendered on behalf of the Company or otherwise in its capacity as a Unit Holder, except as otherwise specifically provided in this Agreement and except for any compensation and benefits provided to any Unit Holder in such Unit Holder’s capacity as an employee of the Company.
+services rendered on behalf of the Company or otherwise in its capacity as a Unit Holder, except as otherwise specifically provided in this Agreement and except for any compensation and benefits provided to any Unit Holder in such Unit Holder's capacity as an employee of the Company.

-​(iii) Except as otherwise provided herein and by applicable state law, the Members shall be liable only to make their capital contributions pursuant to Section 4.1, and no Member or Assignee shall be required to lend any funds to the Company or, after a Member’s Capital Contributions have been fully paid pursuant to Section 4.1, to make any additional capital contributions to the Company.
+​(iii) Except as otherwise provided herein and by applicable state law, the Members shall be liable only to make their capital contributions pursuant to Section 4.1, and no Member or Assignee shall be required to lend any funds to the Company or, after a Member's Capital Contributions have been fully paid pursuant to Section 4.1, to make any additional capital contributions to the Company.
 No Unit Holder shall have any personal liability for the repayment of any Capital Contribution of any